 Fundamentals and Principles

-The Games Lift Incubator aims to enable young developer teams to create successful concepts for digital games and games related projects with high market potential.
+The Games Lift Incubator aims to enable young developer teams to create successful concepts for digital games with high market potential.
 Its mission is to provide the developer teams with the necessary resources to allow them to work on their projects with high concentration accompanied by input from experienced industry professionals.

-Eligible for support through the Games Lift Incubator are digital games as well as games related services.
-If you are in doubt about whether your project is a fit for the Games Lift incubator, we recommend setting up a consultation appointment with firstname.lastname@example.org.
+Eligible for support through the Games Lift Incubator are games-related projects.
+If you are in doubt about whether your project is a fit for the Games Lift incubator, we recommend setting up a consultation appointment with email@example.com.

 There are no strict requirements regarding the stage of the project you apply with.
 It can be a simple concept as well as a prototype or a game that is almost ready for release.
 On your application, please state what stage the project is in now, how and why you think Games Lift can help you push it to the next step, and what you want to achieve during your time the Games Lift program.